tido/mei-traversals/README.md

 Each function gets added to a pristine [lodash](https://github.com/lodash/lodash) instance (using `_.runInContext` and `_.mixin`) and that instance is exported.
 This is a heavy dependency.

 The main power of this library comes from multiple dispatch functions which allow us to navigate the MEI using common musical semantics without exposing the MEI structure.
-You shouldn't have to worrry about the fact that some elements are hierarchically related, while others are related by attribute.
+You shouldn't have to worry about the fact that some elements are hierarchically related, while others are related by attribute.

 Consider the following MEI snippets: